knarflin/DMLS2020-FinalProj/r08922174/README.md

 1. ```python3 -m torch.distributed.launch --nproc_per_node={# of gpu available in each node(your machine)} --nnodes={# of workers you need} --node_rank={node index in current worker} --master_addr="{docker address}" --master_port=1234 distri_train.py --local_rank 0```
 2. How to get docker address?
     A: ```docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' {container_name_or_id}```
-3. In distri_train.py, --local_rank argument meaning.
+3. In **distri_train.py**, ```--local_rank``` argument meaning.
 This var should be modified once we wish to specify gpu_id to execute.(ex. two gpus in 140.112.90.52, two workers train simultaneously.)
 So this var should be set to 1 given single gpu available.

 ### How to run
 For example, we spawn four workers to train single model.